Gradient resummation for nonlinear chiral transport: an insight from holography: Introduction

 where $J^{\mu}, J_5^{\mu}$ are vector and axial currents and $\kappa$ is an anomaly coefficient ($\kappa=eN_c/(24\pi^2)$ for $SU(N_c)$ gauge theory with a massless Dirac fermion in fundamental representation and $e$ is electric charge, which will be set to unit from now on). $\vec{E}$ and $\vec{B}$ are external vector electromagnetic fields.

 The continuity equations could be regarded as time evolution equations for the charge densities $\rho$ ($\rho_5$) sourced by three-current $\vec J$ ($\vec J_5$).
 However, these equations cannot be solved as an initial value problem without additional input, the currents $\vec J$ and $\vec J_5$.
-In hydrodynamics, the currents have to be expressed in terms of thermodynamical variables, such as the charge densities $\rho$ and $\rho_5$ themselves, temperature $T$, and the external $\vec{E}$ and $\vec{B}$ fields if present.
+In hydrodynamics, the currents are expressed in terms of thermodynamical variables, such as the charge densities $\rho$ and $\rho_5$ themselves, temperature $T$, and the external e/m fields $\vec{E}$ and $\vec{B}$ if present.
 These are known as constitutive relations, which generically take the form

 The constitutive relations should be considered as ``off-shell'' relations, because they treat the charge density $\rho$ ($\rho_5$) as independent of $\vec J$ ($\vec J_5$).
-Once (\ref{cont eqn}) is imposed, the currents' constitutive relations (\ref{const}) are put into ``on-shell''.
+Once (\ref{cont eqn}) is imposed, the currents' constitutive relations (\ref{const}) are put ``on-shell''.

 In addition to the charge current sector discussed above, one has to simultaneously consider energy-momentum conservation.
 In general, these two dynamical sectors are coupled.
 However, in the discussion below, we will ignore back-reaction of the charge current sector on the energy-momentum conservation.
 This will be referred to as {\it probe limit}.